-In this series, we interview a respected change leader to discuss the successes and hard lessons that made them who they are today.
+In this series, we interview a respected change leader to discuss overcoming resistance to change and the lessons that made them who they are today.
 This month, it’s Annette Andresen, a Transformation Leader who has guided global organisations to achieve their vision for change and is one of only 20 accredited Change Masters in the UK.

 People resist change.
 Or do they?
 It may be the epitaph to many a failed initiative but Annette thinks there’s more smokescreen here than reality.
 When it comes to experts, her voice is one that needs to be heard.
 After all, she’s managed change initiatives affecting everything from 400 to 40,000 employees and done it across the globe.

 In her opinion, you have to look in the mirror first before putting the blame elsewhere.
 People around the world embrace change each and every day.
 They look forward to it – whether it is new TV series, new phones, new foods, new friends, new houses or new careers – and all of these changes come with their negatives and uncertainties.
 Rather than ‘combating’ discontents, she thinks you need to embrace human nature as the enabler to making change irresistible.

 Here are the lessons that have stood her well in leading change around the world.